HazyResearch/smallfry/README.md

                nbit=2,  # the quantization precision)
 ```

-## Example
+## End-to-end example
-To present a full demonstration, we prepared an training example using smallfry QuantEmbedding layers.
+We present an end-to-end example for how to use the QuantEmbedding module for training a question-answering system using less memory.
 In this example, we train a LSTM-based [DrQA](https://github.com/facebookresearch/DrQA) model for reading comprehension on the [SQuAD1.1](https://rajpurkar.github.io/SQuAD-explorer/) dataset.
-We train the DrQA model on top of fixed pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) Embedding, using 2-bit quantization.
+We train the DrQA model on top of a fixed pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) embedding, using 2-bit quantization.

 ### Setup
-In order to prepare for training the DrQA model, please run
+We provide the following script to automatically download the required data and install the DrQA package.
 ```
 bash prepare_drqa.sh
 ```
-This will automatically download the required processed data and install the DrQA package.

 ### Run
 After the setup is done, the training can be launched via
 ```
 bash run_drqa.sh
 ```
-By the end of training, the original training embedding layer should achieve a ~73.86% dev set F1 score, which 2 bit smallfry quantized embedding achieves ~73.72%.
+When training completes, the 2-bit compressed embeddings attain a F1 score of ~73.72% on the dev set, while the uncompressed embeddings attain ~73.86% dev set F1 score.